thepanacealab/covid19_twitter/README.md

 12/01/20 Daily data (under the /dailies/ folder) has been added for 11/30 and 11/29, note that some tweets will bleed into the following day due to different timezones captured.

 11/29/20 Version 38 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 11/28, 11/27, and 11/26.

-11/26/20 Daily data (under the /dailies/ folder) has been added for 11/25 and 11/24, note that some tweets will bleed into the following day due to different timezones captured.

-11/24/20 Daily data (under the /dailies/ folder) has been added for 11/23 and 11/22, note that some tweets will bleed into the following day due to different timezones captured.

-11/22/20 Version 37 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 11/21, 11/20, and 11/19.

-11/19/20 Daily data (under the /dailies/ folder) has been added for 11/18 and 11/17, note that some tweets will bleed into the following day due to different timezones captured.

-11/17/20 Daily data (under the /dailies/ folder) has been added for 11/16 and 11/15, note that some tweets will bleed into the following day due to different timezones captured.

-11/15/20 Version 36 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 11/14, 11/13, and 11/12.

-11/12/20 Daily data (under the /dailies/ folder) has been added for 11/11 and 11/10, note that some tweets will bleed into the following day due to different timezones captured.

-11/10/20 Upon request, we have added the visualization R code for the plots found in http://www.panacealab.org/covid19/, a bit messy but they get the job done.

-11/10/20 Daily data (under the /dailies/ folder) has been added for 11/09 and 11/08, note that some tweets will bleed into the following day due to different timezones captured.

-11/08/20 Version 35 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 11/07, 11/06, and 11/05.

-11/05/20 Daily data (under the /dailies/ folder) has been added for 11/04 and 11/03, note that some tweets will bleed into the following day due to different timezones captured.

-11/03/20 Back to our regular release schedule! - Daily data (under the /dailies/ folder) has been added for 11/02 and 11/01, note that some tweets will bleed into the following day due to different timezones captured.

-11/01/20 Version 34 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 10/31, 10/30, and 10/29.

-10/29/20 Daily data (under the /dailies/ folder) has been added for 10/28 and 10/27, note that some tweets will bleed into the following day due to different timezones captured.

-10/27/20 Daily data (under the /dailies/ folder) has been added for 10/26 and 10/25, note that some tweets will bleed into the following day due to different timezones captured.

-10/25/20 Version 33 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
-Dailies have been added for 10/24, 10/23, and 10/22.

 # Covid-19 Twitter chatter dataset for scientific use